Speculate Research Experience projects

 The program is undertaken through the UTAS Architecture and Design School with support from the City of Hobart.

 Each year City of Hobart staff work with UTAS academics to develop project ideas and students are assigned to projects according to their particular skills and interests.
 The projects are undertaken each year during the summer academic break.
 SPECULATE also fosters professional learning and collaboration by enabling students to work in small groups at the City of Hobart, where they are advised and supported by Council professional and UTAS academic staff.

 The SPECULATE program provides students with a unique collaborative research opportunity to explore through design research, real-world urban issues.

-As the work is framed and supervised by CoH staff, the research is usually highly relevant to current issues that CoH teams are considering or working through.
-The outcomes of this collaborative process have the potential to be innovative, exploring complex issues with novel thinking, testing and ‘speculative’ proposals.
+As the work is framed and supervised by City of Hobart staff, the research is usually highly relevant to current issues that City of Hobart teams are considering or working through.
+The outcomes of this collaborative process have the potential to be innovative, exploring complex issues with novel thinking, testing and 'speculative' proposals.